aguirreLCD/vite-project-alura-space/README.md

 ## Learning topics:

-Create an app with vite starter;
+- Create an app with vite starter;
-Organize folders and files;
+- Organize folders and files;
-Install and use additional libs;
+- Install and use additional libs;
-Import css files;
+- Import css files;
-Import images from static files;
+- Import images from static files;
-Import images from json file;
+- Import images from json file;
-Control states and use props on components;
+- Control states and use props on components;

-## Components:
+## Project components:

 - [x] Header;
+- [x] Menu;
 - [x] Bannner;
 - [x] Footer;
 - [x] PhotoGallery;